Polisario Front: Present structure

 The Polisario Front is led by a secretary general.
 The first secretary general was Brahim Gali, replaced in 1974 by El-Ouali at the II Congress of the Polisario Front, followed by Mahfoud Ali Beiba as interim secretary general upon his death.
 In 1976, Mohamed Abdelaziz was elected at the III Congress of the Polisario, and held the post until his death in 2016.
 The secretary general is elected by the General Popular Congress (GPC), regularly convened every four years.
 The GPC is composed of delegates from the Popular Congresses of the refugee camps in Tindouf, which are held biannually in each camp, and of delegates from the women's organization (UNMS), youth organization (UJSARIO), workers' organization (UGTSARIO) and military delegates from the SPLA (see below).

 All residents of the camps have a vote in the Popular Congresses, and participate in the administrative work in the camp through base-level 11-person cells, which form the smallest unit of the refugee camp political structure.
 These typically care for distribution of food, water and schooling in their area, joining in higher-level organs (encompassing several camp quarters) to cooperate and establish distribution chains.
 There is no formal membership of Polisario; instead, anyone who participates in its work or lives in the refugee camps is considered a member.

 Between congresses, the supreme decision-making body is the National Secretariat, headed by the secretary general.
 The NS is elected by the GPC.
 It is subdivided into committees handling defense, diplomatic affairs, etc. The 2003 NS, elected at the 11th GPC in Tifariti, Western Sahara, has 41 members.
 Twelve of these are secret delegates from the Moroccan-controlled areas of Western Sahara.
 This is a shift in policy, as the Polisario traditionally confined political appointments to diaspora Sahrawis, for fear of infiltration and difficulties in communicating with Sahrawis in the Moroccan-controlled territories.
 It is probably intended to strengthen the movement's underground network in Moroccan-controlled Western Sahara, and link up with the rapidly growing Sahrawi civil rights activism.

-In 2004, an anti-ceasefire and anti-Abdelaziz opposition fraction, the Front Polisario Khat al-Shahid announced its existence, in the first break with the principle of "national unity" (i.e., working in one single organization to prevent internal conflict).
+In 2004, an anti-ceasefire and anti-Abdelaziz opposition faction, the Front Polisario Khat al-Shahid announced its existence, in the first break with the principle of "national unity" (i.e., working in one single organization to prevent internal conflict).
 It calls for reforms in the movement, as well as resumption of hostilities with Morocco.
 But it remains of little importance to the conflict, as the group had split in two factions, and Polisario has refused dialogs with it, stating that political decisions must be taken within the established political system.